afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 > Confirm that the Afterpay SDK is configured per the [instructions][configure-afterpay] before attempting to access `Afterpay.environment.payKitClientId`

-You should use `CashAppPayKitFactory` to create an instance of the Cash App Pay Kit SDK.
+You should use `CashAppPayFactory` to create an instance of the Cash App Pay Kit SDK.
 When doing so, you must specify the environment you will use, Sandbox or Production.
 The function `createSandbox()` will create an SDK instance in the Sandbox environment.

 {: .info }
 > You should use the Sandbox environment during the development phase and the Production environment for your production releases.